Comparison

 Comparison FAQ

 They solve different problems.
 StatusCake monitors uptime, page speed, SSL, and domains — server and network layer checks.
-Sitewatch monitors whether pages actually work for users — asset validation, MIME verification, and deploy regressions.
+Sitewatch monitors whether pages actually work for users — checking every file loads, confirming each is the kind of file it claims to be, and catching deploys that break the page.
 Many teams run both for complete coverage.

 Page speed tells you how fast things load, not whether they loaded correctly.
 A page with a broken JS bundle might load faster (less to execute), earning a good speed score while being completely non-functional.
 Sitewatch checks what actually loaded, not just how fast it loaded.